 CHANGE

-PURCHASER reserves the right at any time to make changes in this Agreement or any part thereof.
+PURCHASER reserves the right at any time to make changes to this Agreement or any part thereof.
 If such changes cause an increase or decrease in VENDOR’s cost or delivery time as the case may be, VENDOR shall promptly notify PURCHASER and subject to the written agreement of PURCHASER, an equitable adjustment will be made accordingly.
 No changes or modification to the items, specifications, terms, conditions and prices appearing in this Agreement shall be binding upon the PURCHASER unless expressly agreed in writing by the PURCHASER.
 VENDOR shall notify the PURCHASER in the event that any Goods and/or Services ordered are affected by changes in drawings, specifications or design and VENDOR shall not without prior written consent by the PURCHASER incorporate any such changes.

 PASSING OF RISK & TITLE